Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Royal Caribbean Cruises Ltd. (RCL)

 Shareholders with losses exceeding $150,000 are encouraged to contact the firm

 LOS ANGELES, Nov.
-2, 2020 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming December 7, 2020 deadline to file a lead plaintiff motion in the class action lawsuit filed on behalf of investors who purchased or otherwise acquired Royal Caribbean Cruises Ltd. ("Royal Caribbean" or the "Company") (NYSE: RCL) securities between February 4, 2020 and March 17, 2020, inclusive (the "Class Period").
+06, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming December 7, 2020 deadline to file a lead plaintiff motion in the class action lawsuit filed on behalf of investors who purchased or otherwise acquired Royal Caribbean Cruises Ltd. (“Royal Caribbean” or the “Company”) (: RCL) securities between February 4, 2020 and March 17, 2020, inclusive (the “Class Period”).

-- Warning!
-GuruFocus has detected 9 Warning Signs with NYSE:RCL.
-Click here to check it out.

 If you suffered a loss on your Royal Caribbean investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/royal-caribbean-cruises-ltd/.